 For years, I struggled with mental illness.
 I took many different medications and sat through thousands of hours of psychiatric talk therapy.
 I had multiple psychiatrists and their M.O. was always to prescribe a long list of medications.
 Between 2009 and 2018, I was never on less than 6 medications at a time.

 However, it wasn’t until I was exposed to CBT (Cognitive Behavioral Therapy) in 2018 that I was able to find relief from chronic depression/anxiety.
-Through CBT (which is the treatment methodology of “The Feeling Good Handbook”), I was able to stop taking ALL of my psychiatric medications and began focusing on the root cause of my anxiety/depression instead of merely masking the symptoms.
+Through CBT (which is the treatment methodology of “The Feeling Good Handbook”), I was able to stop taking ALL of my psychiatric medications and began focusing on the root causes of my anxiety/depression instead of merely masking the symptoms.

 CBT is based on a simple conceptual framework: Feelings follow thoughts and feelings lead to behaviors.
 For example, I used to engage in counterproductive behaviors because I felt anxious because a particular thought materialized in my consciousness.
 If we are able to effectively manage our thoughts, we can minimize destructive behaviours that result from them.
 CBT trains practitioners to evaluate thoughts through the lens of logic and evidence.
 Irrational thoughts that provoke mental distress are referred to as “cognitive distortions.”